 4. Drummond often refers to her husband as Marlboro Man, due to her first impression of his demeanor and attire.

 6. Though Drummond has a notable blog and show on the Food Network, she also once dabbled in writing children’s books.
 In 2011, Drummond’s book, Charlie the Dog, was published.
-The book’s main character, Charlie, derives directly from her personal life, as Charlie is the beloved family basset hound (Charlie’s supporting pup is also one of the Drummond’s dogs, Suzie).
+The book’s main character, Charlie, was the Drummond’s Basset Hound.
+Unfortunately in 2017, Charlie passed away, leaving a Basset Hound-sized hole in the family.

 7. The woman best known for her love of the land, her family, and her man also has another love in her life: Drummond was a ballet dancer in her teenage years, and still carries the skills with her today.